lucasvtiradentes/boilermanager/README.md

 ### Commands

-The boilermanager comes with the following commands list:
+The boilermanager has the following commands:

 <table>
   <tr>